Chapter 3: Acids and Bases: Introduction to Organic Reaction Mechanism Introduction

 3.2.2 Organic Bases

 While it is relatively straightforward to identify an organic acid since hydrogen atoms are always involved, it is not always easy to identify organic bases.
 According to the definition, a base is a species that is able to accept protons.
 Organic bases may involve a variety of different structures, but they must all share the common feature of having electron pairs that are able to accept protons.
-The electron pairs could be lone pair electrons on a neutral or negative charged species or π electron pairs.
+The electron pairs could be lone pair electrons on a neutral or negatively charged species or π electron pairs.
 Organic bases could therefore involve the following types:

 • Negatively charged organic bases: RO–(alkyloxide), RNH–(amide), and R–(alkide, the conjugate base of alkane).
 Since the negatively charged bases have a high electron density, they are usually stronger bases than the neutral ones.